-On July 1, Temple University will implement a new tobacco-free policy based on recommendations from Dean Laura A. Siminoff and the Presidential Smokefree Campus Task Force.
+On July 1, Temple University implemented a new tobacco-free policy based on recommendations from Dean Laura A. Siminoff and the Presidential Smokefree Campus Task Force.
 In celebration of this change, we’ve reprinted the story, with updates, on the task force’s work from the 2018 edition of our Year in Review.

 By April 2018, more than 2,100 college campuses across the United States were completely smoke free.
 Thanks to a campuswide task force commissioned by Temple President Richard M. Englert and led by the College of Public Health, Temple University will be joining the trend.